General information and tips for prospective fellowship applicants

 • This is an educational scholarship in appreciation to birth mothers who have chosen adoption for their children.

-• Recipients must currently be part- or full-time students or intend to enroll in a educational institution or trade school.
+• Recipients must currently be part- or full-time students or intend to enroll in an educational institution or trade school.

 • Prospective recipients must be a birth mother who has placed a child for adoption anytime after 1990.

-• award amount- varies, applications due three months prior to start of classes
+• award amount- varies, applications due three months before the start of classes

 McNair Scholars Program